Baaloul Explained

 Baaloul lies within the upper Litani river basin and is located along a mountainous area bordering Mount Lebanon.[1]
 It is primarily agricultural and is bounded by the village of Lala to the northeast, and the village of Karaoun to southwest.[2]
 The current population is approximately 200 native people from the village, considering that many residents live abroad.
 The community lies in a religiously diverse district that contains both Christian and Muslim families.[3]
 [4]

-In 1838, Eli Smith noted Baaloul's population being predominantly Sunni muslims.[5]
-However, as of 1982 at the heart of the Lebanese Civil War, statistics indicated that the population included both Christians and Muslims.[3]
+In 1838, Eli Smith noted Baaloul's population being predominantly Sunni Muslims.[5]
+However, by 1982, during the Lebanese Civil War, statistics indicated that the population included both Christians and Muslims.[3]

 Bibliography